CKalitin/ckalitin.github.io/assets/danielle.md

     But she's such a beautiful soul ... continued below Though many things she doesn't seem to do, she still has her bullshit job, and I'm not sure what vision she has after that.
 I believe my wife must have a vision for her future, which if can be mended with mine will become our family's future.

 She's such a beautiful soul.
-Hamlet, ROUS's, baking, caring for me (passion fruit chocolate!), her smile and the way she says "hi" when I come to her home, the way she loves her family and her family loves her, caring for her friends, her ability to work hard, how cute she is and how she enjoys when I'm cute with her, how she loves to cuddle and be held and passionately kissed.
+Hamlet, ROUS's, baking, caring for me (passion fruit chocolate!), her smile and the way she says "hi" when I come to her home, the way she loves her family and her family loves her, caring for her friends, her ability to work hard, how cute she is and how she enjoys when I'm cute with her, how she loves to cuddle and be held and passionately kissed, The Phantom Tollbooth!
+(Will my kids ever get to read it in the same way?
+Ye of little faith)

 What a horrid thing I will have done when I leave her, to have shown her such love, questioned the 7th commandment, so passionately loved her, then left her.